Visual Communications Overview Session

 - While the primary sequences of classes begins in fall, you may begin taking general education and some program classes at any time.
 Most program classes are only offered once a year.
 It will take a minimum of two academic years to complete the program, beginning in fall term.
 You may take additional time to complete the program as needed without re-applying to the program.

 You are considered a pre-VC student until your completed application is evaluated and you are accepted into the program.
-Your application will be evaluated only after you have attended an Overview Session and submitted the required application package.
 If your financial aid status depends on being accepted into the program you must apply early.

 Criteria for admission